EpiLink/EpiLink/docs/MaintainerGuide.md

 - All-in-one package (includes back-end, front-end and JRE, optionally a Redis server)
 - Separate packages (one for back-end, one for front-end, requires a JRE and Redis server to be installed)

-All-in-one is recommended for most use cases, although it is not necessarily the most secure or fastest one.
+All-in-one is recommended for most use cases, although it is not necessarily the fastest option.

 You will also need a Redis server.
 A ready-to-use Redis server may be included in all-in-one packages.